Alex-Markham/medil/README.md

 ## MeDIL
-This package for causal inference using the Measurement Dependence Inducing Latent (MeDIL) Causal Model framework.
+This package for is causal inference using the Measurement-Dependence Inducing Latent (MeDIL) Causal Model framework.

 ---
 - [1.
 Installation](#1-installation)